OpenIndiana/oi-docs/docs/handbook/sunray.md

 ### configure isc-dhcp

-ISC DHCP has replaced the Sun DHCP server also on Hipster but was already the DHCP server for Sun Ray Server on Linux.
+ISC DHCP was already the DHCP server for Sun Ray Software on Linux.
-So Sun Ray Server on Hipster has to use DHCP scripts like on Linux install.
+Sun Ray Software on Hipster can use DHCP scripts like on Linux.
 But it is possible to configure DHCP manually also and skipping the step of `utadm` .
 Here an example:

 ```
 ddns-update-style none;